lingqime/AD-baseline/README.md

 This repository contains the source files for the paper titled **Multi-omics Analysis Reveals the Key Factors Involved in the Severity of Alzheimer's Disease**.
 The study focuses on understanding the factors that contribute to the severity of Alzheimer's disease using multi-omics analysis techniques.

-## Abstract
-Alzheimer's disease (AD) is a neurodegenerative disorder characterized by progressive cognitive decline and memory loss.
-The severity of the disease can vary among individuals, but the underlying factors influencing this variability remain poorly understood.
-In this study, we conducted a comprehensive multi-omics analysis to identify key factors involved in the severity of AD.

 ## Snapshot of Our Research

 In this study, we conducted a two-phase assessment to evaluate individuals diagnosed with Alzheimer's disease (AD).
 The first phase involved a baseline assessment on day 0, followed by a follow-up visit on day 84, three months later.